skywalker0823/chichivio/README.md

 ### Cloud Run
 The Cloud Run will pull the image from Artifact Registry and deploy the fresh website.

-### CloudFlare
-The CloudFlare will cache the website and provide CDN service.

 ### Cloud Functions
 When new content is pushed to the main branch and deployed to Cloud Run, the Cloud Functions will automatically triggered cloudFlare to purge the cache.